Awards and Grants

 THE CANADIAN WOMEN ARTISTS' AWARD

 The Canadian Women Artists' Award provides $5,000 financial support to an emerging or early career artist working in one of the 15 eligible disciplines designated by NYFA.
-To apply, applicants must be female Canadian citizens between the ages of 21 and 35 who are living and working in New York, Connecticut, or New Jersey.
+To apply, applicants must be female Canadian citizens between the ages of 21 and 35 who are living and working in New York State.
 Students in bachelor's or master's degree programs are welcome to apply.

 THE MURRAY REICH AWARD